Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Orbifold Hirzebruch-Riemann-Roch

-Now we have all the ingredients to define the orbifold Chern character map. \begin{defn} Let $ \cX = [X/G] $ be a connected separated smooth quotient stack in Notation \ref{notation_quotient_stack}.
+Now we have all the ingredients to define the orbifold Chern character map. \begin{defn} Let $ \cX = [X/G] $ be a connected separated smooth quotient DM stack.
 The \tb{inertia Chern character} map is defined by the composition

 i.e.,

 for any $ x = \bigoplus_{i \in I} x_i $ in $ K^0(I\cX). $ The \tb{orbifold Chern character} map on $ K^0(\cX) $ is defined by the composition

 \end{defn} \begin{prop} The orbifold Chern character map $ \orbch : K^0(\cX) \to A(I\cX)_{\CC} $ is a ring homomorphism, i.e.,